Unit 10 · Culminating Projects

 Volume & Surface Area in Action

-Two project versions that pull together everything from Unit 10 — volume of rectangular prisms with whole and fractional edge lengths, surface area from nets, and real-world cost decisions.
+Three project versions that pull together everything from Unit 10 — volume of rectangular prisms with whole and fractional edge lengths, surface area from nets, real-world cost decisions, and virtual architectural explorations.
 Pick one, or run them as differentiated options.
 Each is self-guided, interactive, and printable.

 Choose Your Version